ss1611/CS220-AU-portfolio-1/final-check.md

 ### DI Reflection
 - [ ] I wrote my reflection on digital identities focusing on developing my own digital identities using the information in the `di-reflection.md` file as a guide
 - [ ] I converted my file into a PDF and renamed it to reflect my student number e.g. '0610279-di-reflection.PDF'
-- [ ] I understand that this reflection could also be added to my website using the `di-reflection.md` file if I feel that its content is safe for public dissemination.
+- [ ] I understand that this reflection could also be added to my website using the `di-reflection.md` file if I feel that its content is safe for public dissemination

 ### Self- and peer-assessment
 In the `assessement.md` file I